 AB 107 (Gabriel, D-Encino): Budget Act of 2024.
+(Chapter 22, Statutes of 2024)

 AB 107 is a subsequent budget bill detailing further agreements between the Legislature and the Administration for the fiscal year (FY) 2023-24 state budget.
 Specifically, this budget bill adjustments to public transportation funding disbursements.
 The following was included: